offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 Algorithms/Distance Phylogeny/Find Limb Length_TOPIC
 ```

+**WHAT**: Given a distance matrix and a pair of leaf nodes identified as being neighbours, if the distance matrix is ...

+ * an additive distance matrix, this algorithm finds the limb lengths of those neighbours.
-**WHAT**: Given a non-additive distance matrix (but close to be being additive) and two leaf nodes that are suspected to be neighbours, this algorithm approximates the limb lengths of those neighbours.
+ * a non-additive distance matrix (but close to be being additive), this algorithm approximates the limb lengths of those neighbours.

 **WHY**: This operation is required for _approximating_ a simple tree for a non-additive distance matrix.